 Although its artisanship heritage is ancient.
 In the modern world, Mumbai is now re-emerging as one of the fashion capitals in the world within two short decades.
 Within a national population of close to 1.3 billion.
 Their fashion week is considered a premier fashion event in India.
 It is run by Fashion Design Council of India (FDCI) and the title sponsor is Lakme.The event first took place in 1999 and international models such as Naomi Campbell as well as Indian film stars.
 International labels that have taken part in LFW include Louis Vuitton, Dolce & Gabbana, and Roberto Cavalli

 What happens when you combine the artistic vision of a Dubai designer trained at Paris fashion school ESMOD and in business at Parsons and interned at Proenza Schouler to create with the artisans of the Philippines.
-Exquisitely made objets d'art, also knows as bags.
+Exquisitely made objets d'art.
 Trad’s architectural clutches, which ranges between $980 and $1610 are luxury favourites with fashion trendsetters Olivia Palermo, Sienna Miller and Laura Bailey.